 For tomatoes grown in the garden, we use rotted chicken manure but not too much of it.
-We till it in several inches below the soil, so that the foilage doesn’t touch it, since that can cause foilage burn.
+We till it in several inches below the soil so that the foliage doesn’t touch it since that can cause foliage burn.
 And be careful of too much nitrogen, which will give you lush plants with little fruiting whether planting in the ground or in pots.

 To use a commercial fertilizer, use one with numbers 5-10-10.
 This refers to the percentages, by weight, of nitrogen (N), phosphorus (P), and potassium (K) in the bag of fertilizer.
 They’ll always be listed in this order: N-P-K.

 We love growing basil in between the tomatoes.
 Basil is a wonderful garden companion to tomatoes in keeping tomatoes healthy.

 About halfway through the fruiting season, we will side dress with compost.

 We plant our seedlings in the evening so that the hot sun doesn’t scorch the plants.
 Planting on a cloudy day works well, too.
 Plant deep!
 A good guide is to bury the plants up to almost the first set of leaves.
 Don’t bury any deeper than that, since burying the bottom leaves can result in fungal diseases.
 You’ll be rewarded with sturdy plants with plenty of roots.

 For in ground tomatoes, we use tobacco sticks to stabilize them.
 Some folks use tires to plant tomatoes in.
 Others use cages.
 And then again, there are those who let them grow naturally on thick mulch.
 If the plants are dry, water thoroughly.
 Be careful here, though.
 Sometimes the top of the soil looks dry but it’s moist underneath.